How Do I Know If I’m a Virgin?

 What's the science, then?

-The hymen is a remnant, elastic tissue inside the opening of the vagina that’s left over from how the vagina forms during embryonic development.
+The hymen is a remnant, elastic tissue inside the opening of the vagina, similar to other tissues found around the body’s various openings, that’s left over from how the vagina forms during embryonic development.
 The hymen doesn't serve any known or vital function for the body.
 The most common myth about it is that it remains “intact” until it’s broken during vaginal penetration.
 This, however, is inaccurate.
 Hymens don't just break; rather, they stretch due to their elasticity.
-Some women's hymens stretch due to physical activity, others don't tear at all during sex, and in very rare cases some women are born without one.
+Some women's hymens stretch due to physical activity, others don't tear at all during sex, and in some cases, some women are born with a partial hymen or without one at all.

 What happens to hymens during sex?